oscarotero/psr7-middlewares/README.md

 ### BasePath

-Strip off the prefix from the uri path of the request.
+Removes the prefix from the uri path of the request.
 This is useful to combine with routers if the root of the website is in a subdirectory.
 For example, if the root of your website is `/web/public`, a request with the uri `/web/public/post/34` will be converted to `/post/34`.
 You can provide the basePath to remove or let the middleware autodetect it.
+In the router you can retrieve the piece removed and even a callable to generate more urls with the base path.

 ```php
 use Psr7Middlewares\Middleware;